 Mast is a new Danish burger chain that opened their first location in Helsingør in December 2020.
-Since they’re opening a location in Copenhagen in spring 2022, we decided they were worthy of inclusion in this guide.
+Since they’re opening a location in Copenhagen in summer 2022, we decided they were worthy of inclusion in this guide.
 Owner Michael Slass went to New York on a burger research trip, and brought back some inspiration from Shake Shack.
 We’re glad he did – this is the best smash burger we’ve tried so far in Denmark.
 Mast Burger jam-packs their beef patties with a lot of fat and smashes them extremely thin on the griddle.
 This technique causes the meat to caramelize, resulting in a crispy crust that almost looks like lace made of meat.
 While you won’t have a pink center with this style of cooking, the caramelization on the outside helps keep the meat juicy on the inside.
 Since the patties are so thin, the standard Mast burger (140 g) is a double cheeseburger.
 You can downgrade to a single patty, but we’d recommend going for the double here – it’s a better meat to bun ratio and we love the mouthfeel of having double patty, double cheese.
 Mast is currently using a brioche bun, but they revealed that they may follow Shake Shack’s lead and switch to Martin’s Potato Rolls in the future.
 American cheese, although not our favorite, is typical for this style of burger.
 The cheese doesn’t provide much flavor, but it has a velvety texture that melts extremely well on top of the patties.
 The toppings at Mast are simple – a mayo-based sauce, raw onions, and pickles.
 The burger also comes topped with bacon, which we personally find unnecessary, as we don’t love the texture of eating a strip of hard bacon on top of a soft, juicy beef patty.
 Overall, Mast’s burger has a very meaty, greasy, umami taste – a perfect hangover burger.

 MAST BURGER Price: 89 DKK Presentation: 8/10 Flavor: 6/10 Value: 7/10 Overall score: 6.75/10